Support for Adults with ADHD-Cole Harbour/Dartmouth/Eastern Passage and Nova Scotia

 Tips for Navigating Family Conflicts

 This session is available over Skype.
 See Skype main page for more information on how to register.

 Join Us and learn from other Adults with ADHD

-Where: 32 Dundas Street, Dartmouth, four blocks from the ferry between Portland and Queen Streets.
-Map to 32 Dundas
+Where: 32 Dundas Street, Downtown Dartmouth, four blocks from the ferry, between Queen & Portland Streets.
+Map to 32 Dundas.

 Contact: Maya 902-461-1761 for more information.

 Maya Warnock is a paraprofessional mental health worker with an education in Child Psychology & Development (MSVU) and School-Aged Care (St. Lawrence College).
 She is the facilitator for several support groups and she facilitates both Family School P.O.P. courses.
 She is the lead coach for the Working Memory training.
 She leads the Summer Camps and the Saturday Camp for Children with ADHD 6-12 years old.
 She wrote the handbooks for both Family School P.O.P. courses and the text to "Colouring Book for Kids with ADHD, their Siblings and friends".
 Other training includes: Simply ADHD and First Aid for Mental Health for Adults Working with Youth and several courses in Working Memory training.
-She is the host of "Chat About ADHD" on SteveTV.tk.
-Videos available under About US/Chat About ADHD.
+Maya continues to take courses about Mental Health and ADHD.

 There will be speakers from time to time (may have a cost).